I used to be obsessed with performance marketing.

-In their seminal analysis of IPA case studies, Binet and Field discovered that a 60/40 split between brand and activation delivers the best effectiveness.
+The rule says that a 60/40 split between brand and activation delivers the best effectiveness.

-And the idea behind this rule is simple:
+The idea behind this rule is simple:

 Too much brand marketing and you miss out on capturing the demand you create.
 Too little and you fail at building Mental Availability – and future demand.